Board Members

 (to 31 December 2025)

-He has extensive experience spanning more than 30 years across aviation, construction and retail, both in Australia and globally.
-As chief executive of Qantas International and Freight, he led the return to profitability of the nation’s flagship carrier, establishing new network alliances, improving efficiency and increasing customer advocacy.
+As former chief executive of Qantas International and Freight, Simon returned the flagship Australian brand to profitability.
+The global employer of almost 9,000 was able to establish new network alliances, improve aircraft utilisation and increase customer relations.
 His leadership transformed Qantas’ loyalty program from its origins of 20 people in direct marketing to a separate, independent business that is now valued at over $3 billion.

 Appointed Members - Board